ambrop72/aprinter/README.md

 - M24 - Start or resume SD printing.
 - M25 - Pause SD printing.
 Note that pause automatically happens at end of file or read error.
 - M26 - Rewind the current file to the beginning.

+When passing a file or directory name to a command, any spaces in the name have to be replaced with the escape sequence `\20`, because a space would be parsed as a delimiter between command parameters.

 Example: start printing from the file `gcodes/test.gcode`.